-The Office Of Adult Services in partnership with Frederick County Commission for Women developed a women's center program (A-107B) that provides Frederick County citizens with a centralized place to access information about and referrals to community resources and services, attend workshops and join support groups, and be exposed to social and professional networking opportunities.
+The Office Of Adult Services in partnership with Frederick County Commission for Women developed a women's center program (A-107B) that provides Frederick County citizens with a centralized place to access information about and referrals to community resources and services, attend workshops , and be exposed to social and professional networking opportunities.
+In March, the Women's Center sponsors special events for Women's History Month.
 The Anne-Lynn Gross Breast Cancer Resource Center is now open in the Women's Center.
 Information about early detection, treatment and aftercare is available as well as community resources and referrals.
 Call 301.846.2483 for more information.